German industry body fears French interventionism

-HANOVER, Germany German industry group BDI said it feared the French government would push for greater influence in business after the elections.
+HANOVER, Germany, April 22 German industry group BDI said it feared the French government would push for greater influence in business after the elections.

 "There's a lot of signs indicating that France is returning to a more interventionist stance," Hans-Peter Keitel, head of the BDI said ahead of the opening of the annual Hanover Trade Fair.